20 Quirky Roadside Attractions Across Canada

 They may not be destinations in and of themselves, but these quirky roadside attractions certainly make the journey across Canada more interesting!

 Where you’ll find it: Mile 635, Alaska Highway, Watson Lake, Yukon Territory

-If you’re cruising along the Alaska Highway, it’s worth making a pitstop at one of its quirkiest roadside attractions.
+If you’re cruising along the Alaska Highway, it’s worth making a pit stop at one of the quirkiest roadside attractions in Canada.
 Back in 1942, a homesick GI from Danville, Illinois, put up the first sign at Watson Lake to show just how far he was from home (2,835 miles, to be exact).
 Today, his sign is joined by more than 80,000 others in what’s become known as the “Signpost Forest.”

 If you think that’s wild, check out these hubcap totem poles in Whitehorse!

 Where you’ll find it: Corner of Second and Queen, Dawson City, Yukon Territory

 The Sourdough Saloon in Dawson City has a rather unusual item on its drinks menu: a cocktail containing a mummified human toe.
 Yes, really.
 The toe is said to have belonged to a turn-of-the-century rum runner who lost his digit to frostbite while evading the local law enforcement.
 If your passengers can manage to down a Sourtoe Cocktail (and “kiss” the toe which bobs around in your glass) they’ll walk away with a little extra swagger—and a certificate to commemorate the achievement.